hakimsheriff/SOEN341Project/README.md

     pipenv install djangorestframework

+To install the Django APIs:

+    pipenv install djangorestframework

+To install the Django APIs:

+    pipenv install djangorestframework

+To install our imaging library
+    python -m pip install Pillow

+To install cripsy forms
+    pip install django-crispy-forms

 To install components related to our frontend, we will use NPM.

 To use our react framework, we will use yarn, which can be installed as follows: